 How could the world find this money?

-World military expenditure in 2018 was $1.8 trillion .
-So if every country in the world stopped buying weapons and instead started using the money to build clean electrical generators, that would cover almost half the cost.
+World military expenditure in 2020 was $1.981 trillion .
+So if every country in the world stopped buying weapons and instead started using the money to build clean electrical generators, it would take about 53 years to complete the job..

-Both of these things would be perfectly feasible in a peaceful and logical world.
+This would be feasible in a peaceful and logical world.
 Unfortunately we live in a world of conflict and of nationalism in which nations regard their own interests as more important than the global interest.
 On the face of it this seems illogical, since their biggest challenge, climate change, is a global problem.

 However looked at from the point of view of national governments, their primary responsibility is to protect their own population.
 There are therefore two conflicting views on how you do this.
 Do you need to protect people from climate change, which if unchecked will cause increasing and ultimately devastating problems in the future?
 Or do governments need to protect them from an immediate threat of invasion from a hostile power?